jamieduk/Langchain_-_Ollama/README.md

 This Markdown file should work well as documentation for your repository!

-#AI #GITHUB #OLLAMA #PHP https://app.readytensor.ai/publications/langchain-ollama-pncLSN8wWvKC
+#AI #GITHUB #OLLAMA #PHP #LANGCHAIN https://app.readytensor.ai/publications/langchain-ollama-pncLSN8wWvKC